 Lastly I tucked in a wedge of lime and a few small sprigs of cilantro leaves.
 Once cooled down, cover and refrigerate for up to 5 days.

-To reheat, I remove the cilantro, lime wedge, carrots and radish to the upturned lid.
+I remove the cilantro, lime wedge, carrots and radish to the upturned lid.
 Reheat the maple sriracha glazed meatballs and rice until warm.
 Then I added back the veggies, squeezed the lime over top and tore up the cilantro and sprinkled it over everything.
 Then I proceeded to eat it all in record timing.